gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 ## The REST API for Text Messaging

+I use Amazon Web Services (AWS) for my text alerts.
 In the code, there are requests like this one:

 ```python
 resp = requests.post(self.request_url + state, headers=self.REQUEST_HEADER)